myarkos/Arkos-Core-V1/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Strayacoin Core in Unix.
+Some notes on how to build arkos Core in Unix.

 (for OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md))